CMPSC310-AlleghenyCollege-Fall2021/lab01/README.md

 ## Learning

-To review what you have learned about agents, their attributes, types, and environments, please read sections 1.3-1.5, 2.1-2.2 from the ``Artificial Intelligence: Foundations of Computational Agents'' textbook.
+To review what you have learned about agents, their attributes, types, and environments, please read sections 1.3-1.5, 2.1-2.2 from the [Artificial Intelligence: Foundations of Computational Agents](https://artint.info/2e/html/ArtInt2e.Ch1.html) textbook.

 If you have not done so already, please read all of the relevant [GitHub Guides](https://guides.github.com/) that explain how to use many of the features that GitHub provides.
 In particular, please make sure that you have read the following GitHub guides: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/), [Hello World](https://guides.github.com/activities/hello-world/), and [Documenting Your Projects on GitHub](https://guides.github.com/features/wikis/).
-Each of these guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).

 ## Assignment Specification